How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 So, a consciousness is energy — the energy which is perceived as an individual “I”.

 And the mind is just one of the functions of the consciousness.
-The brain is an apparatus meant for linking the consciousness embodied in the body — with the outer environment.
+The brain is an apparatus meant for linking the consciousness incarnated in the body — with the outer environment.

 While the consciousness is poorly developed, one cannot separate in self-perception the consciousness from the mind and from the material body.